 Individual Customization—candidates entering the program will draw on their experience and specialized interests to identify a narrower segment of litigation management they wish to devote to research.
 The ability to align a portion of the curriculum with one’s professional goals provides a personalized learning experience geared to translate directly back into each lawyer’s practice.

 Graduates of the program leave with more than an understanding of the modern best practices in today’s high-stakes litigation.
 They tap into a network of the nation’s leading litigation specialists.
 They come away with a unique set of tools that separate them from their peers.
 And they reposition themselves at the center of one of the most critical areas in high volume litigation:

-The skill sets required to effectively manage the complexities of high volume, high stakes litigation aren’t learned in law school.
+- Exclusive Toolkit - The skill sets required to effectively manage the complexities of high volume; high stakes litigation isn’t learned in law school.
 With technology rapidly changing the course of litigation, there’s little mentorship to be had on the job.
-The real-world disciplines developed here give lawyers a set of highly-prized tools that no one else has.
+The real-world disciplines developed here give lawyers a set of highly prized tools that no one else has.
 Their ability to think strategically, act decisively, manage efficiently, and leverage technology to navigate constantly changing conditions place them significantly ahead of their peers.